From flooding in Brazil and Houston to brutal heat in Asia, extreme weather seems nearly everywhere

 Adding to the stronger effects of human-caused climate change is a now-weakening El Nino — a natural warming of parts of the central Pacific that changes weather worldwide — that came on the heels of a three-year La Nina, its cool counterpart, Silva said.

-Scientists also pointed to 13 straight months of record hot oceans as a potential factor.
+Scientists also pointed to 13 straight months of record hot oceans as a potential factor in the weather extremes.

+This all comes as the world just finished its 11th record-breaking hot month in a row, the European climate service Copernicus reported Wednesday.

+The average global temperature of 59 degrees Fahrenheit (15 degrees Celsius) in April beat the old record from 2016 by a quarter of a degree (0.14 degrees Celsius).
+Copernicus’ data set goes back to 1950, while other climate monitoring agencies go back to 1850 but have yet to report April calculations.

+Last month was 1.58 degrees Celsius (2.84 degrees Fahrenheit) warmer than the pre-industrial late 19th century.
+The world in 2015 adopted a goal of limiting warming to 1.5 degrees Celsius above pre-industrial times, but it mostly applies to being that warm for a decade or more, not a month.

-While several factors play a role in these extremes, “climate change is the most important one,” Silva said.
+While several factors play a role in this recent spate of extremes, “climate change is the most important one,” Silva said.

 The trouble is that the world has adapted to and constructed cities designed for 20th century temperatures and rainfall, but climate change brings more heat and downpours, said Andrew Dessler, a Texas A&M University climate scientist.